Definition and Types of Adjective | Parts of Speech

 Interrogative Adjectives

 Interrogative adjectives are used to ask questions.
-When what, whose and which are used with a noun to ask questions, they become interrogative adjectives.
+What, whose and which are used with a noun to ask questions, they become interrogative adjectives.
 Interrogative adjectives are only three and are very easy to remember.

 • Which way goes to the mall?